 Upon successful completion of the program, students can apply for the required National Examination conducted by the Maine Board of Veterinary Medicine to become a licensed Veterinary Technician.

 UMA offers flexibility for students in that many general education classes can be taken online or at many of the satellite campus throughout the state.
 Students also have the option to be full or part time.
-All students will have an advisor within the program who can provide knowledgeable advise to meet your specific needs.
+All students will have an advisor within the program who can provide knowledgeable advice to meet your specific needs.
 Please look at the course sequence to see a full list of our classes.

 Our faculty are currently working on research involving upper respiratory infections in cats.
 This project has looked at local cat colonies which have chronic upper respiratory infections.
 Students have been able to help in the care of the cats and gain insight into various aspects of the disease process.